Meet the Winemaker: Gonzalo Bertelsen

 I am always delighted to stay in touch with Wineries that have become a staple in my cellar and are often in my glass.
-Hence, I recently heard that Viñedos Veramonte and Viña Neyen de Apalta had appointed Gonzalo Bertelsen as their new Head Winemaker.
+For insance, Viñedos Veramonte and Viña Neyen de Apalta had appointed Gonzalo Bertelsen as their new Head Winemaker.

 Gonzalo Bertelsen grew up in a family of winemakers